Just moved to the Netherlands? First of all, congrats! There’s a lot to love about this country. But first, let’s get your utilities all sorted.

 Feeling ready to tackle life in the Netherlands beyond utilities?
 Great!
 Once you have yourself nicely set up, take a moment to pat yourself on the back and soak up the wonders that life in the lowlands has to offer.

 We hope this guide has got you well on your way to sorting all of your utilities in the Netherlands.
-Good luck!
+Did we miss any key tips?
+Tell us in the comments below!